 Transfer dough to a generously floured surface and gently knead 6 to 8 times with floured hands (do not overwork dough).

 Now roll the dough into a 12” square.
 Fold the dough into thirds (like a business letter).
 I used my large bench scraper to help me with this process.
 Fold into thirds again, starting with the short ends and bringing them towards the middle forming a 4” square.
 Chill in the freezer for 5 minutes.
 (I put mine on a floured plate).

 Transfer the dough to a floured surface and roll into a 12” square again.
-Place blueberries on top of the dough and gently press into the dough.
+Place chocolate chips on top of the dough and gently press into the dough.

 Roll the dough into a log.
 With seam side down, gently roll and press into a 12” X 4” rectangle.

 Using a sharp (and floured) knife or cutter, cut dough into four equal squares.
 Cut each square on a diagonal (making 8 triangles).
 Place them on a prepared baking sheet, brush with melted butter and sprinkle with sugar.
 Bake for 17-22 minutes or until tops and bottoms are golden brown.
 Transfer to a cooling rack for 10 minute.
 These are best served warm or at room temperature.
 (You can make them ahead of time and freeze them too, if you would like.)

 These are perfect accompanied with coffee or tea, but they are definitely the star of the show!!!